carlolalu/rust-ilearn/bookmark.md

 left temporarily behind: 14

 !
-BEFORE MOVING TO CHAPTER 16 read ch 11 and 14 from the 'oreilly, you need details on traits and closure !!
+BEFORE MOVING TO CHAPTER 16 read ch 11,14,15 from the 'oreilly !

 ## oreilly